-December is almost here, it is that time of the year when homes here in the US are filled with delicious baking smells.
+What’s a holiday without cookies!!
+Holidays cookies are always the best because we always bake them with love and joy filling the air.
 Holidays are full of fun, family, and great food- and lots to do!
 It’s essential to eat with joy and it’s a blessing to bake for people who eat with joy.
-That’s what holidays is all about.
+That’s what holidays are all about.

-- Scoop your dough and chill the dough before baking, this ALWAYS fix the problem.
+- Scoop your dough and chill before baking, this ALWAYS fix the problem.

 - Always cool the baking pan between batches.
 You can do this quickly by running cold water on the back of the sheet.